sofmon/convention/v2/README.md

 # convention/v2

-## 1 Introduction

-### 1.1 Purpose and Scope
+## 1 Purpose and Scope

-This document outlines the **convention/v2** standards, targeting containerized environments and supporting multi-tenant, multi-account architectures.
+This document outlines the **convention/v2** standards, targeting containerized environments and supporting multi-tenant, multi-entity architectures.

 It specifies core concepts, security practices, communication protocols, and data management guidelines required to operate and integrate with other **convention/v2** systems.

-## 2 Core Concepts
+## 2 Glossary

-2.1 Glossary of Terms

 - **Agent**: A program with a specific purpose in the system, striving to fulfil its purpose independently of external signals.